 How Do I See an Occupational Therapist?

-Refer to your primary doctor if you or a loved one present a need for occupational therapy.
+Refer to your primary doctor if you or a loved one presents a need for occupational therapy.
 You can also consult a school nurse and guidance counselor for additional direction.

 Finally, visit a local hospital or rehabilitation center for a referral to your services.
 After examining your options, choose what will work best for your needs.